jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/referrers-implementation.md

 The __Referrers__ coding aspect also adds a __Referrers__ list to every object.
 An *object* stores the list of referrers, but a *symbol* can also store its own list of referrers if it is a pointer *pointed to*.
 Th  __Referrer__ list’s __Add__ method might return the added item’s position in the list, so it can be recorded by the __Referrer__ as a sub-object’s __Referrer ID in Object__.

-If an object does not support the aspect of __Referrers__, then it might not have a __Referrers__ list.
+If an object might not support the aspect of __Referrers__, then it might not have a __Referrers__ list.

-An object, that does not support the aspect of __Referrers__, also might not register itself as a referrer in objects that it references.
+An object, that might not support the aspect of __Referrers__, also might not register itself as a referrer in objects that it references.
 So that might make the object sort of stealthy, and not known to the objects that it references.

 ### Diagrams